siddhartha-gadgil/DeptWeb/_seminars/2024/2024-08-13-akhlaq-hussain.md

 website: https://math.iisc.ac.in/~aprg/index.php?id=seminar23-24
 ---

-In this article, we consider _p_ and _h-p_ least-squares spectral element methods for elliptic boundary layer problems in one dimension.
+In this talk, we consider _p_ and _h-p_ least-squares spectral element methods for elliptic boundary layer problems in one dimension.
 We derive stability estimates and design a numerical scheme based on minimizing the residuals in the sense of least-squares in appropriate Sobolev norms.
 We prove parameter robust uniform error estimates i.e. error in the approximation is independent of the boundary layer parameter for the _p_ and _hp_-version.
 Numerical results are presented for a number of model elliptic boundary layer problems confirming the theoretical estimates and uniform convergence results.